haakco/deploying-laravel-app/Stage_2/README.md

 }
 ```

-If you are making changes to the ansbile scripts I would recommend first just manually spinning up a
+If you are making changes to the Ansible scripts I would recommend first just manually spinning up a
-server and then running the playbook by hand to test if it's working.
+server and then running the playbook by hand till everything is working correctly.

 If you do it via packer it has to spin up a clean server everytime, and it takes a really long time to
 debug.